gartzis/future-time-temporal-path-query-processing/README.md

 | DisTB | 0.438 | 0.488 | 0.742 | 0.330 | 0.436 |
 | EB | 0.034 | 0.036 | 0.010 | 0.042 | 0.032 |
 | Ours | 0.505 | 0.556 | 0.762 | 0.353 | 0.463 |

+Across the 25 oracle-dataset combinations, Ours achieves lower Mean PEE and Mean NDMSE than EB in all cases, and higher Path Recall@10 in 84% of the cases, tying EB in the rest.

 ### Comparison with the single-future-edge method [10]